lemire/simdpcg/README.md

 instructions and is based on O'Neill's original (pure C) implementation.

 The vectorized version is at least twice a fast on a recent Intel processor.
+In some tests, it is about as fast as a [vectorized version xorshift128+](https://github.com/lemire/SIMDxorshift).

 ## Prerequisite